Noreaster76/svm-presentation/gjh_svm_presentation.md

 ![inline 130%](plot_underfitting_overfitting_001.png)
 ![inline](underfitting.png)![inline](just_right.png)![inline](overfitting.png)

-^ a goldilocks and the three bears kind of situation applies to machine learning. has your model not approximated the true data closely enough (by not giving the signal enough weight), has it approximated it _too_ well (by giving noise too much weight), or has it approximated it just right? not that one is necessarily worse than the other, but we do especially watch out for overfitting in training our models and employ tactics to avoid it. i think it's because we'd prefer to be pessimists and say we don't know than be optimists and make claims our models can't necessarily support.
+^ a goldilocks and the three bears kind of situation applies to machine learning. has your model not approximated the true data closely enough (by not giving the signal enough weight), which we see in the left column, has it approximated it _too_ well (by giving noise too much weight), which we see in the right column, or has it approximated it just right, which we see in the center? not that one is necessarily worse than the other, but we do especially watch out for overfitting in training our models and employ tactics to avoid it. i think it's because we'd prefer to be pessimists and say we don't know than be optimists and make claims our models can't necessarily support.

 ---